jabrena/liverobots/README.md

 Note: Many thanks to Andy Shaw & Lawrie Griffiths with their notes and advices.
 I learn so much with them.

+## Roadmap ##

+This is the roadmap for the project:

+    Develop a DAO
+    Test a HFSM with SCXML

 ## Brity robot ##

 Brity is a Home EV3 robot designed interact with Humans and Cats.